1. Background and context

 6. Handling of personal information

-Personal information CPSL holds may be stored in both physical and electronic form.
+Personal information ACSL holds may be stored in both physical and electronic form.

 Safety measures we take include, but are not limited to: